Native American Nations and the Last Navajo Code Talker

 An Indigenous Hero Who Fought for America

 Chester Nez, who died in June 2014 at age 93, was the last survivor of the group of 29 original Navajo Code Talkers recruited from the American West, specifically New Mexico.
 In 2001, he received the Congressional Gold Medal, many years after his service in WWII.

-This Hubs features the Native North American Nations, otherwise known as Indigenous Peoples or First Nations in Alaska, Hawaii, and the American West and Coastal West.
+Here, we feature Native North American Nations, otherwise known as Indigenous Peoples, First Peoples, or First Nations in America and Canada.